-Framing photos seems to be one of those activities that gets pushed off to "later," and the next thing we know, later turns into months, even years.
-Thankfully, a number of startup companies make it easy to order affordable prints and frames.
-For example, Framebridge allows you to frame literally anything you want to memorialize—from digital photos to jerseys and textiles, while services like Artifact Uprising print beautiful photo books, calendars, and more from your mobile phone's camera roll or straight from your Instagram feed.
+Framing photos seems to be one of those activities that gets pushed off to later, and the next thing we know, procrastinating turns into months, even years.
+Luckily, a number of startup companies make it easy to order affordable prints and frames.
+For example, Framebridge allows you to frame literally anything you want to memorialize—from digital photos to jerseys and textiles—while services like Artifact Uprising print beautiful photo books, calendars, and more from your mobile phone's camera roll or straight from your Instagram feed.

 Just for Fun Gifts